street food in Delhi

 Chawri Bazaar is basically street food headquarters.
 This is the first place Delhiites think of when it comes to authentic street food.
 It is one of the oldest markets in the city, and some food shops have been there for many decades.

 If you can tolerate the clogged lanes, noise and general mayhem that is characteristic of the area, you will be rewarded with incredibly delicious food and a culturally authentic experience.
+Experiment and do this self-guided food tour of the area.

 fruit chaat in Old Delhi